jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ### Podman

-[Podman](https://podman.io) allows you to run containers as non-root.
-It's also the officially supported container solution on RHEL and CentOS.

-Steps to run Jellyfin using Podman are almost identical to Docker steps:
+[Podman](https://podman.io) allows you to run rootless containers.
+It's also the officially supported container solution on Fedora Linux and its derivatives such as CentOS Stream and RHEL.
+Steps to run Jellyfin using Podman are similar to the Docker steps.

 1. Install Podman: